BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 Community blessings.
 Invite a mentor or leather elder to speak.
 Some traditions include community acknowledgment: "Do you witness?"
 "We do."
-(Adopt only what feels good.)
+If you're drawn to this level of formality, you might also enjoy exploring high-protocol BDSM.

 5) Aftercare by design